JatinKhare/DSP-2020-JK/WEEK- 03/README.md

 # **DSP Laboratory; Week -03**
-## **Frequncy of PPG and Speech signal;**
+## **Frequency of PPG and Speech signal;**
 ## Aim-

-To calculate the frequncy of the ppg signal and recorded speech signal using autocorrelation function.
+To calculate the frequency of the ppg signal and recorded speech signal using autocorrelation function.

 # Autocorrelation